AestheticDreamsAI/Cherry-Lite/README.md

 Cherry-Lite is an advanced AI system inspired by Jarvis, based on the LAMBot-AI framework.
 This project combines the main features of LAMBot-AI with additional functionalities powered by xtts-api-server, Ollama, Whisper.net, and plugin support.

+## NOT TESTED ON LINUX OR MAC
+Cherry-Lite is designed and optimized specifically for Windows.
+Compatibility with Linux and Mac systems has not been tested or verified.

 ## Main Features

 - **Intent Recognition**: Uses machine learning to classify user inputs into predefined intents.